carloscfgos1980/Express-tutorials/Anson/README.md

 https://www.youtube.com/watch?v=isURb7HQkn8&list=PL_cUvD4qzbkwp6pxx27pqgohrsP8v1Wj2&index=9

-- All the data that's store in cookies live in the client side (browser)
+- All the data that's store in cookies live in the client side (browser).
+We use sessions to store the data in the server side. it is saver

 1. Install express-session
    cd express-tutorial